tagpro/cla/README.md

 1. Make sure you have installed node. [node.js](https://nodejs.org/)
 2. Clone or download this repository.
 3. Go to the directory where you have cloned this application
-4. Install all dependencies - `npm install`
+4. Install all dependencies by typing in a commmand line tool (terminal) - `npm install`

 ### Running test
 1. Run all tests - `npm test`